Monmouth College Student Parking Permits

 Inoperable or Abandoned Vehicles

-The owner or driver of a vehicle that is in violation of Monmouth College parking rules and regulations, but is unable to be moved due to mechanical difficulties, must immediately report the vehicle to the Business Office or Campus Security.
+The owner or driver of a vehicle that is in violation of Monmouth College parking rules and regulations but cannot be moved due to mechanical difficulties, must immediately report the vehicle to Campus Security.

 Towing of Vehicles